browserengineering/book/book/animations.md

  rects of each paint command.
 But now we need to account for a transform moving content around on screen.
-The first step in accomplishing that is with a new `map` method on `Transform` that takes a rect in the coordinate space of the "contents" of the transform and outputs a rect in post-transform space:
+The first step in accomplishing that is with a new `map` method on `Transform` that takes a rect in the coordinate space of the "contents" of the transform and outputs a rect in post-transform space.
+ For example, if the transform was `translate(20px, 0px)` then the output of calling `map` on a rect would return a new rect with the x coordinate of all four corners increased by 20.

 ``` {.python}
 class Transform(DisplayItem):